 if event['_metadata']['input_label'] == 'mysql_stage': run_staging_transform(event)

-Those are the basics - read on to learn about the Code Engine's features mentioned above.
+Those are the basics - read on to learn about the Code Engine's features and how to perform specific common tasks.